matrix1001/welpwn/README.md

 ......
 ```

 Well, some of you may prefer to debug glibc with source code, then you need to compile glibc on your own.
 Just use `custom_lib_dir` and enjoy it.
-You don't need to assign `libc_symbol_file`.

 ### Pre-brute-force